Celest151/sportbuk/README.md

 - Theme: `frontend/src/styles/global.css`
 - Demo products and collections: `backend/scripts/seed-demo.js`

-After changing seeded product text, rerun `npm run seed:demo` from `backend`.
+Seed data is intended for initial setup.
+Later catalog changes should be made in the admin dashboard.

 ## Replacing Football Images

-Managed product images should be uploaded through the backend and stored as `/uploads/...` paths.
-The frontend resolves these paths against `VITE_API_ORIGIN` and uses remote fallback photography when a seeded image is unavailable.
+Upload product galleries, category images, and collection images through the admin dashboard.
+Managed images are stored under `backend/uploads/` and referenced in MongoDB as `/uploads/...` URLs.
+The frontend resolves these URLs against `VITE_API_ORIGIN`; demo images in `frontend/public/assets/` are tracked separately.

-To use a different filename or file type such as PNG, JPG, or WEBP:

-1. Upload the image through the relevant admin product, category, or collection flow.
-2. Confirm the API returns its `/uploads/...` path.
-3. Update `backend/scripts/seed-demo.js` if demo records must use the same image.
-4. Run `npm run seed:demo` from `backend` after seed changes.
+`backend/uploads/` and MongoDB data are not stored in Git.
+A GitHub clone needs its own MongoDB data and uploaded files (or new uploads through the dashboard).
+Keep a backup of both if you move the catalog to another machine.

+For a reproducible demo catalog, update assets under `frontend/public/assets/` and the matching paths in `backend/scripts/seed-demo.js` **before** seeding a fresh database; do not rerun the seed over dashboard-customized records.

 ## Main API Routes